SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 Database: Binary (Pickle) Format
 --------------------------------

 At the first time of instantiating the
 `Database <../../../documentation/build/html/experiment.html#experiment.databaseObj.Database>`_
-class, the text files in *<database-path>*. are loaded and parsed, and the corresponding
-data objects are built.
-The efficiency and upper limit maps themselves are
-subjected to standard preprocessing steps such as a principal component
-analysis and Delaunay triangulation (see Figure below).
+class, the text files in *<database-path>*. are loaded and parsed, and the corresponding data objects are built.
+The efficiency and upper limit maps themselves are subjected to standard preprocessing steps such as a principal component analysis and Delaunay triangulation (see Figure below).
-The simplices defined during triangulation are then used for linearly interpolating the data grid,
-thus allowing SModelS to compute efficiencies or upper limits for arbitrary
-mass values (as long as they fall inside the data grid).
+The simplices defined during triangulation are then used for linearly interpolating the data grid, thus allowing SModelS to compute efficiencies or upper limits for arbitrary mass values (as long as they fall inside the data grid).
-This procedure provides an efficient and numerically robust way of
-dealing with generic data grids, including arbitrary parametrizations of the mass parameter space,
-irregular data grids and asymmetric branches.
+This procedure provides an efficient and numerically robust way of dealing with generic data grids, including arbitrary parametrizations of the mass parameter space, irregular data grids and asymmetric branches.

 .. image:: images/delaunay.png

 ..
  %\caption{Delaunay triangulation of an upper limit map with three mass                                                                        %parameters.
 The colors show the upper limit values.}

-For the sake of efficiency, the entire database -- including the Delaunay
-triangulation -- is then serialized into a pickle
-file (*<database-path>/database.pcl*), which will be read directly the next time the database is loaded.
-If any changes in the database folder structure are detected, the python or the SModelS
-version has changed, SModelS will automatically re-build the pickle file.
-This
-action may take a few minutes, but it is again performed only once.
+For the sake of efficiency, the entire database -- including the Delaunay triangulation -- is then serialized into a pickle file (*<database-path>/db2.pcl* or *<database-path>/db3.pcl*), which will be read directly the next time the database is loaded.
+If any changes in the database folder structure are detected, the python or the SModelS version has changed, SModelS will automatically re-build the pickle file.
+This action may take a few minutes, but it is again performed only once.
 If desired, the pickling process can be skipped using the option *force_load = `txt'* in the constructor of
 `Database <../../../documentation/build/html/experiment.html#experiment.databaseObj.Database>`_ .

 ..